RahulNaik2611/Churn-Analysis-portfolio/README.md

 - **Data Modeling**: Relationships between different tables are established to create a coherent data model.
 - **Data Visualization**: Various charts and dashboards are created to represent the data visually, making it easier to interpret and analyze.

+- ## License

+This project is licensed under the [MIT License](link-to-license).

+Thank you for visiting our repository!
+We hope you find this project valuable and informative.

 ## About Me

 My name is **B Rahul Naik**, and I am very interested in data projects.
 I completed my B.Tech in Mechanical Engineering in 2022, and since then, I have developed a keen interest in computer science and technology.
 My skill set includes: